Frankenstein in Baghdad: Plot

+Analysis

+Whatsitsname is a blank slate who represents different things depending on the individual.
+For the Sunnis, he is a Shiite extremist, for the Shia, he is a Wahhabi; the Iraqi government describes him as an agent of foreign powers, while the Americans claim that he works against them.
+For one of his followers, he represents the "first Iraqi citizen", because his body is composed of individuals from diverse ethnic groups, religions, social classes, and races.
+Whatsitsname sees himself, however, as the deliverer of justice; ultimately, he will find out that "anyone who unilaterally attempts to impose justice... will ultimately fail".

+Translations

 Reception

+The book received almost entirely positive reviews from Western press.
 The New York Times stated that the novel "blends the unearthly, the horrific and the mundane to terrific effect".
 A review in Haaretz called Saadawi's writing style clever, combining "compassionate moments of grace and sympathy" with "macabre humor that adds a cynical view of the goings-on".
 British reviewer Sarah Perry suggested that the novel evokes Kafka as well as Shelley, its story emphasizing the pointlessness and surrealism of war.
+It has been characterized as "one of the most important novels of post-2003 Iraqi literature", and "one of the best novels to emerge from the catastrophe of the Iraq War".